Country | Andorra |

 3. A State may only benefit from the protection established in sections 1 and 2

-of this Article for its name or the abbreviated form of this name, its coats of
+of this Article for its name or the abbreviated form of this name,

 arms, its flags, other emblems of State, and its official signs and stamps of